PeopleMakeCulture/Fullstack-Notes/Junior /Week-2/FS-Intro-to-Node.md

 5. FS module
 	- Stands for filestrewam module
 	- A global module in Node nomfor reading/writing functions to a string
-	- readFile is an example of an async function
+	- readFile is an example of an async function that returns a promise
 			``` const {readFile} = fs; //this is asynchronous because we don't know how long it will take to read a file, it could be from a far away server
 			let prediction;
 			readFile('.characters.tst', 'utf8', (err, data) => {